wrabelk/immuta-blog/content/en/docs/How-to guides/wrabel-banana-bread.md

 1. Fold in sour cream, bananas, and walnuts.
 1. Bake in greased pan for 50 minutes to 1 hour.
 1. Cool in pan for 10 minutes before removing from pan.

+## What's Next?

+As knowledge expands, readers' purpose for reading (and interest in the subject) changes.

+Now that you've seen the how-to guide for making banana bread, maybe you realize you need to understand how to properly melt butter or fold ingredients into a batter.

+Maybe you want to understand more specific details about the ingredients.

+Maybe you're curious about other varieties of banana bread and how they've transformed over time.

+Or, potentially, you want to know how to make poptarts instead.

+Each of these needs is met in a different mode of writing in Diátaxis:

+* How-to guide
+* reference guide
+* tutorial
+* explanatory guide